Glossary

 Frequently Asked Questions

-What is the difference between a comprehensive policy and a named-perils policy in India?
+What is the difference between a complete policy and a named-perils policy in India?

-A comprehensive policy covers all risks except those specifically excluded in the policy wording, providing broader protection by default.
+A complete policy covers all risks except those specifically excluded in the policy wording, providing broader protection by default.
 A named-perils policy, on the other hand, only covers the risks explicitly listed in the policy schedule.
-Under IRDAI guidelines, insurers must clearly disclose exclusions in comprehensive policies, so businesses should still review the fine print.
-Comprehensive policies are generally more expensive but offer significantly wider protection, making them preferable for businesses with diverse risk exposures.
+Under IRDAI guidelines, insurers must clearly disclose exclusions in complete policies, so businesses should still review the fine print.
+Wide-ranging policies are generally more expensive but offer significantly wider protection, making them preferable for businesses with diverse risk exposures.

-Comprehensive insurance policies are not mandatory for all Indian businesses by default, but certain covers within them may be legally required.
-For instance, the Motor Vehicles Act, 1988 mandates at least third-party liability insurance for all commercial vehicles, and many businesses opt for a comprehensive motor policy that adds own-damage cover.
-Similarly, lenders and landlords often contractually require comprehensive fire and special perils coverage before disbursing loans or leasing premises.
-IRDAI encourages but does not mandate comprehensive coverage for most commercial lines.
+Wide-ranging insurance policies are not mandatory for all Indian businesses by default, but certain covers within them may be legally required.
+For instance, the Motor Vehicles Act, 1988 mandates at least third-party liability insurance for all commercial vehicles, and many businesses opt for a complete motor policy that adds own-damage cover.
+Similarly, lenders and landlords often contractually require complete fire and special perils coverage before disbursing loans or leasing premises.
+IRDAI encourages but does not mandate complete coverage for most commercial lines.

 Related Terms